tumrabert/Easy_runner_Analog-Node/readme.md

     - The script will prompt you to enter your name.
 Type your desired name and press Enter.

 5. **View Your Rotate Key**:
-    - Once the script completes, it will display your rotate key in JSON format.
+    - Once the script completes, it will display your rotate key in that start with "0X...."

 ### Important Notes